jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 ### 1 - Cluster

 Even small cluster topologies benefit from our plugins.
-Network weights can be different among the nodes in the infrastructure, impacting the application's response time.
+Network latency can be different among the nodes in the infrastructure, impacting the application's response time.
 If latency or bandwidth are not considered in the scheduling process, pods from the same application can be allocated far from each other, increasing response time.
 Or even pods can be allocated on overloaded nodes (i.e., high incoming traffic), causing performance degradation.